Skip to main content

 Strategic Summary

-In a nutshell: Creating an effective B2B prospecting list means combining the right contacts, the right timing, and rigorous follow-up.
-Intent signals help you generate qualified prospects and turn your prospecting efforts into concrete results.
+Creating an effective B2B prospecting list means combining the right contacts, the right context, and the right timing.
+Intent signals supply the context.
+They let you generate qualified prospects and convert prospecting activity into meetings that actually close.

 Type image caption here (optional)